Angel of the North

 At the beginning of the nineteenth century Wrekenton was open land.
 It was the site of a small house called Red Robins, a pub called the Seven Stars and a row of cottages called St Helena Row.

-Around 1820 a village was established by Mr Warburton, who named it Wrekenton at the suggestion of the historian, the Reverend John Hodgson.
+Around 1820 a village was established by Mr Watson of Carrhill, who named it Wrekenton at the suggestion of the historian, the Reverend John Hodgson.
 The name was chosen because the new village was divided from neighbouring Eighton Banks by a Roman road called Wrekendyke on the southern boundary of Gateshead Fell parish.

 Today, the Wrekendyke follows the B1288 and A194 ‘Leam Lane’, towards White Mare Pool roundabout.
 Wrekenyke means dyke of the fugitives and was reputedly inhabited by Romany gypsies before the Victorian village was built.